gugarosp/module-federation-remote/README.md

 # Module Federation - Remote

 This is an example of Module Federation remote application.
 It will serve components to another application.
+A live version of this application can be seen [here](https://t-latest-gustavo-pereira-module-federation-remote-mod-6a8fef-ze.zephyrcloud.app/).

-## How to run
+## How to run locally

 1. Install [Node.js](https://nodejs.org/)